Midden/packRat-backend2/README.md

 REACH GOAL- Update - moving a file from the first directory into that directory…

 DONE-update-renaming directories/files

- REACH GOALread-creating a directory within a directory and searching for documents within that directory from the root. multiple users on one account.
+REACH GOAL-read-creating a directory within a directory and searching for documents within that directory from the root. multiple users on one account.

 DONE-delete-remove whole directories - he suggested this to be last, because it involves a lot more manipulation with AWS and it make our db messy, so get the thing working and then make it messy.

 #How the parts work together
 Express App handles the functionality/interpretation of query meoths of the stuff coming from and going to database - MongoDB stores descriptions/details/structure for files that are actually being stored in AWS.  ---- We only get 5GB of storage on AWS, so we can’t store big sample data...even though MongoDB can handle documents up to 16GB size...might be worth commenting about in readME.